tschuy/hiking-by-transit/marin/getting-to-marin.md

 ### Marin Transit 61

 Transfers to the 61 are complicated, as the GGT 580 and Marin Transit 61 do not directly connect.
-Depending on the particular departure, there are several options for which bus is best to take to transfer between them; on weekends, there's generally a decent transfer via the Golden Gate Transit 150 bus at Marin City.

-Starting August 10th, transferring to the Marin Transit 61 requires taking the GGT 580, to the Marin Transit 71, to the Marin Transit 61.
+Transferring to the Marin Transit 61 requires taking the GGT 580, to the Marin Transit 71, to the Marin Transit 61.
 Transfers from the GGT 580 to the Marin Transit 71 are scheduled as a "pulse".
 Each meet is short enough to avoid long waits, but long enough to allow for comfortable transferring.
 The 61's inconsistent schedule means the second transfer is not as reliable, and trips should be planned around that.

 * Golden Gate Transit 150: transfer at Marin City\*
 * Marin Transit 17: transfer at Almonte Blvd & Rosemont Ave